-On 10 May 2019, UNESCO launched the DKAP report titled "Digital Kids Asia-Pacific: Insights into Children's Digital Citizenship providing cross-national research findings and policy recommendations from the 1st round of research conducted with Bangladesh, Fiji, South Korea, and Viet Nam.
+On 10 May 2019, UNESCO launched the DKAP report titled "Digital Kids Asia-Pacific: Insights into Children's Digital Citizenship" providing cross-national research findings and policy recommendations from the first round of research conducted with Bangladesh, Fiji, South Korea, and Viet Nam.

 Key findings include:

 The highest competency was Digital Safety and Resilience while the lowest was Digital Creativity and Innovation.
 Current interventions may be overly focused on digital safety concerns while more attention should be given to developing digital creativity and innovation

 Digital divides in access were evident with forty per cent of surveyed children in Bangladesh having not used any kind of digital devices by age 14, while only 3 per cent in South Korea.
 The duration of years exposed to digital devices was highly correlated with performance in digital citizenship competencies.

 Girls outperformed boys in all five domains.
 We need to embrace the holistic aspects of digital citizenship competencies that can attract girls to STEM areas, instead of a narrow and conventional definition of digital competencies as single-aspect hard skills.

 Watch a recording of the launch livestream here.

 Regional DKAP report from countries in Southeast Asia

 On 4 March 2021, in partnership with the SEAMEO Secretariat, the “Insights into the Digital Lives of Children in Indonesia, Lao People’s Democratic Republic, and the Philippines.” were launched, providing findings on the digital citizenship competencies of children in Indonesia, Lao PDR, and Philippines.
 The results served as an entry point to inform policy makers and practitioners to further develop basic education policy for improving digital citizenship and literacy for youth in Southeast Asia region.